nghessss/detect_emo/README.md

-# Emotion Detection Application using N-gram and Probability Method
+# Emotion Detection Application using Deep Learning Neural Network
 ## Overview
-This application is designed to detect the emotions of "positive" and "negative" from input sentences using N-gram and probability-based methods.
-It utilizes techniques from natural language processing (NLP) to analyze the sentiment of a given text.
-The application aims to provide a simple yet effective tool for understanding the emotional context of textual data.
+This application harnesses the power of deep learning techniques to discern the emotions of "positive," "negative," and "neutral" from input sentences.
+By leveraging neural network architectures, it delves into the intricate patterns of textual data, aiming to achieve higher accuracy in sentiment analysis.
+The integration of deep learning methodologies enhances the system's ability to grasp nuanced emotional expressions within the text.

 ## Features
-**Emotion Detection**: The application identifies whether a given sentence expresses a "positive" or "negative" emotion.
+Emotion Detection: The application accurately identifies whether a given sentence conveys a "positive," "negative," or "neutral" emotion.

-- **N-gram Analysis**: Utilizes N-gram models to capture the contextual information within the text.
-Probability Method: Determines the probability of a sentence being associated with each emotion based on N-gram analysis.
-- **User-friendly Interface**: Provides a simple and intuitive interface for users to input text and receive emotion predictions.
-Usage Input Sentence:
-    - Enter the text you want to analyze in the provided input field.
-    - Analyze Emotion: Enter do analyze the sentence
-- **View Results**: The application will display the predicted emotion (either "positive" or "negative") along with the probability score for each emotion.
+* Neural Network Model: Employs deep learning neural network architectures for robust sentiment analysis.
+* Training: The model is trained on labeled datasets to learn the complex relationships between words and emotions.
+* View Results: Users can access predicted sentiments ("positive," "negative," or "neutral") along with confidence scores indicating the certainty of each prediction.
-## Accuracy
+Accuracy
-**Precision:** 90.5%
+Precision: Significantly improved, achieving an accuracy of 74.5% after training with deep learning neural networks.